 The room also colors your tone.
 A studio room with polished wooden floors will sound very different than a carpeted room.

 The point to remember here is that your final recording isn’t just a result of your guitar and amp.
-Everything colors your tone is one way or another.
+Everything including the room colors your tone is one way or another.

 Impulse Responses allow you to ‘capture’ everything set up after the guitar amp head.
 The type of speaker you use, the type of mic(s), placement of the mic(s), and type of room can all be captured with Impulse Responses.

 Once you capture your speaker and mic setup using Impulse Responses, you can use those IRs in future recordings or performances.
 Many guitarists build up libraries of different IRs to use for future recordings.